English grammar - Present perfect

 • I've been to New York: /bɪn/

-Teacher informs sts that he will exit the classroom and something will be different about him.
-When he comes back the sts have to say what the teacher 'has done'.
+1. Teacher informs students that he will exit the classroom and something will be different about him.
+When he comes back the students have to say what the teacher ‘has done’.

 - for event in the past with present effects though when it happened is not important.

-Find two pictures of the same building - maybe a house.
+2. Find two pictures of the same building – maybe a house.
 One photo is of the house wrecked and the other is of it cleaned up.
-Now ask the sts what have I done to the house to elicit the tense:
+Now ask the students

 "You have replaced the door"...